pieaerts/pieaerts/masterclass/index.md

 ---
 title: masterclasses, mentorships, expeditions & more
 introduction_html: "<p>For the first time ever, I am hosting guided photography expeditions to Africa!
-Join me in 2022 to Kenya by clicking on the link below.
-Or when you want to learn about the power of photographic story-telling, subscribe to a masterclass, or book a 1-on-1 mentorship session.&nbsp;</p><p>&nbsp;</p>"
+Join me in 2022 to Kenya by clicking on one of the links below.</p><p>Or when you want to learn about the power of photographic story-telling, subscribe to a personal 1-on-1 mentorship session, a virtual session or one of the masterclasses.&nbsp;</p><p>&nbsp;</p>"
 layout: masterclasses

 ---